FC Barcelona Futsal: Barça Atlètic

 Founded in 1989 as FC Barcelona Futsal B, Barça Atlètic is the futsal reserve team of FC Barcelona Futsal, and currently plays in Segunda División de Futsal.
+In the 2016–17 season they topped the Segunda División de Futsal table but were unable to compete in the playoff due to being a reserve team.

 Reserve teams in Spain play in the same league system as the senior team, rather than in a reserve team league.
 They must play at least one level below their main side, and thus Barça Atlètic are ineligible for promotion to Primera División.
 They also cannot play in the Copa del Rey.
 Nonetheless, all players from the Barça Atlètic squad are eligible to play with the main team on any competition.